How to use this checklist

 11. View the stones in good light.
 Insist on natural daylight or daylight-balanced LED for stone selection.
 Showroom spotlights flatter every diamond; daylight reveals true colour and fluorescence.

 12. Verify GIA cert numbers under loupe.
-The GIA report number printed on the cert should match the laser-inscribed number on the stone girdle (visible under 10x magnification).
+The GIA report number printed on the cert should match the laser-inscribed number on the stone’s girdle, visible under 10x magnification.
 Any supplier refusing to show this is a red flag.
+Our GIA certified diamonds guide walks through exactly what to look for.

 13. Verify on GIA Report Check.
 Use gia.edu/report-check on your phone at the appointment.
-Enter the report number; confirm the stone in front of you matches the official GIA record.
+Enter the report number, and confirm the stone in front of you matches the official GIA record.
+If the stone is being sourced in and is not physically present, you cannot do this step, which tells you something important about the purchase.

 16. Reserve, don’t decide.
 Reputable SA suppliers offer 24 to 72 hour stone-reservation holds without payment.
-Use this; sleep on the decision; come back to confirm.
+Use this, sleep on the decision, and come back to confirm.

 Documentation and payment (steps 17 to 20)

 17. Confirm what’s included in the price.
 Setting fabrication: yes.
-Sizing within first year: yes.
+Sizing within the first year: usually yes.
 GIA cert: yes.
 Insurance valuation certificate: sometimes extra (R500 to R1,500).
-After-sale annual cleaning: usually free for first year.
+After-sale annual cleaning: usually free for the first year.
+Get every “included” item written on the invoice.

 18. Confirm return and exchange policy in writing.
-Independent specialists typically offer 7-day inspection.
-Chains 30-day exchange (no cash refund).
-Cutting houses negotiate per relationship.
+Independent specialists typically offer a 7-day inspection.
+Chains offer 30-day exchange (no cash refund).
+Cutting houses negotiate per relationship, and a genuine stock-holder can often offer a buy-back because it can take the stone back into inventory.
 Get the policy in writing on the invoice.

-19. Pay by credit card for first transaction.
-Use credit card for the first 1 to 3 transactions with any new supplier (chargeback protection).
-The 2 to 3 percent surcharge is worth paying for the consumer protection.
-Wire transfer once relationship is established.
+19. Pay by credit card for the first transaction.
+Use a credit card for the first one to three transactions with any new supplier for chargeback protection.
+The 2 to 3 percent surcharge is worth paying for the consumer protection, and it matters most when a stone is being sourced in and shipped rather than handed to you on the day.
+Move to EFT once the relationship is established.

 20. Confirm production timeline.
-Custom engagement rings: 4 to 8 weeks at independent specialists; 2 to 4 weeks at manufacturer-direct cutting houses using existing setting catalogue.
+Custom engagement rings run 4 to 8 weeks at independent specialists, and 2 to 4 weeks at manufacturer-direct cutting houses using an existing setting catalogue.
 Get the delivery date in writing.

 Delivery and after-sale (steps 21 to 24)

 21. Inspect at delivery.
-Compare stone-in-setting against the GIA cert (verify report number on girdle still matches).
-Confirm setting matches design brief.
-Confirm metal stamp (Pt for platinum; 750 for 18ct gold).
+Compare the stone-in-setting against the GIA cert and verify the report number on the girdle still matches.
+Confirm the setting matches the design brief, and check the metal stamp (Pt for platinum, 750 for 18ct gold).
+For a sourced-in stone, this is the first time you see it in person, so inspect it as if it were the appointment.

-22. Get insurance valuation.
-Most SA insurers (Outsurance, Discovery, Old Mutual iWyze) require a valuation certificate for jewellery items above R20,000.
+22. Get an insurance valuation.
+Most SA insurers (Outsurance, Discovery, Old Mutual iWyze) require a valuation certificate for jewellery above R20,000.
 Most jewellers can produce this at point of sale or shortly after.

 23. Schedule annual maintenance.
 Annual cleaning and prong inspection.
-Re-tipping every 5 to 7 years for 18ct white gold and 7 to 10 for platinum.
-Reputable SA suppliers offer this for 50+ years post-purchase.
+Re-tipping every 5 to 7 years for 18ct white gold, and 7 to 10 years for platinum.
+Reputable SA suppliers offer this for decades after purchase.

 24. Save documentation.
-GIA cert, supplier invoice, insurance valuation, photo of stone-in-setting under good light.
-Keep digital copies in cloud storage; physical copies in a fire-safe location.
+GIA cert, supplier invoice, insurance valuation, and a photo of the stone-in-setting under good light.
+Keep digital copies in cloud storage and physical copies somewhere fire-safe.

 Foreign-buyer addendum (steps for non-SA buyers)

 A. Confirm international shipping.
-Insured FedEx Priority + Brink’s secure for shipments above $10,000.
+Insured FedEx Priority plus Brink’s secure for shipments above $10,000.
 Cost: R1,500 to R3,500 per shipment.
 Confirm export documentation in advance (KP cert handling).

-B. Calculate VAT refund pathway.
-15 percent VAT refund available at departure airport on purchases over R250.
-Get tax invoice plus SARS VAT-refund form at point of sale.
-Allow 60 minutes at airport VAT counter.
+B. Calculate the VAT refund pathway.
+A 15 percent VAT refund is available at the departure airport on purchases over R250.
+Get the tax invoice plus the SARS VAT-refund form at point of sale.
+Allow 60 minutes at the airport VAT counter.
 Refund paid by debit card, EFT, or USD cheque.

 C. Confirm import-duty handling.
 SA-purchased jewellery returning to the buyer’s home country may incur import duty depending on jurisdiction.
 Check with home-country customs before purchase.